analogrithems/qdrant-cli/README.md

 ### Python Deps

-* requests
+* requests - common python module that you probably already have
-* qdrant-client
+* qdrant-client - partial wrapper around the qdrant-api
-* pyinvoke
+* pyinvoke - provides the simple task format
+* tqdm - Used for progress bar in downloading snapshots

 ## Getting Started
 The first thing you need to do is install qdrant-cli.
 Currently the simplest way to do this is

 ```
 pip install git+https://git@github.com/analogrithems/qdrant-cli.git